We Dissect Protocols

 Argon Ion Lasers

-Argon ion lasers are a type of gas laser that use argon as the active medium.
+Argon Ion Lasers are a type of gas laser that use argon gas as the lasing medium.

-These lasers emit light in the visible spectrum, primarily at blue and green wavelengths, making them useful for a variety of applications such as materials processing, spectroscopy, and laser displays.
+These lasers emit light in the blue-green portion of the visible spectrum, making them useful for a variety of scientific and industrial applications.

 Most cited protocols related to «Argon Ion Lasers»